umair13adil/RxLogs/README.md

-# RxLogs
+# RxLogs Advance Logging
 [![Android Arsenal]( https://img.shields.io/badge/Android%20Arsenal-RxLogs-green.svg?style=flat )]( https://android-arsenal.com/details/1/6633 )
-### PLogs and DataLogs
+### PLogger and Data Logger
-##### `An android/kotlin RxJava based advanced logging framework`.
+##### `A kotlin based advanced logging framework`.

 All logs are saved to files in storage path provided.
 These logs are helpful when developer wants to analyze user activities within the app.
 A new log file is created every hour on a user event.
 These logs can be filtered and sorted easily.
 Logs can easily be exported as zip file base on filter type.
-This zip file can be uploaded to server easily.
-PLogs also provide functionality to log separate data logs.
-These logs can be for a specific event with the app.
-For example they can be used to log location events of users, so that file will only contain location logs.
+This zip file can be uploaded to server on export.
+PLogs also provide functionality to log arrange data logs into a predefined directory structure.
+These logs can be used for a specific event within the app.

 ![Alt text](pictures/feature.png?raw=true "Icon")
 ![Image1](pictures/picture1.png)

 ### Features:

-1. Logs events in files created separately every hour with **'PLog'** logger.
+1. Logs events in files created separately every hour with **'PLogs'** logger.
 (24 hours)
 2. Files can be compressed and exported for time and day filters
 3. Clear Logs easily
 4. Save logs to custom path